namin1993/Capstone_Project/README.md

 * Finally, I re-ordered the columns into a data frame and upserted it as new collection in Mongo DB.
 ![upsert to mongo](https://github.com/namin1993/Capstone_Project/blob/Lauren_week_2/lauren_resources_week_2/upsert%20to%20mongo.png)

+### Cleaning CIA Data Frame:

+* Prior to conducting cleaning, I reviewed the original CSV and created an exploratory file in Jupyter notebook.
+The original dataset has over 1100 columns.
+Since many of those columns contain multiple information, I converted the datatype to string upon loading the dataframe.
+This strategy allowed for slicing of the data.

+* During this process, I had two notebooks opened.
+One notebook showed the original column contents and the other notebook was used to edit the dataframe.

+* This process resulted in a data frame that contained semi-cleaned data of the informaton our group is targeting.